AnubhavBhatla/systematization-of-secure-randomized-caches/README.md

 This repository contains the artifact for "SoK: So, You Think You Know All About Secure Randomized Caches?", to appear at USENIX Security 2025.

 We provide various tools in this artifact which can be used to reproduce the results from our paper.
+We only focus on the figures and tables that include a security analysis of various cache designs.
+While the paper also studies other characteristics like power and performance, we don't provide tools for those here to keep this artifact focused solely on security.
 A description of all the tools used and their corresponding experiments can be found below:

 ### cache-model